-- 1. Develop a cover system that would prevent winter injury from desiccation, low temperature, and ice cover (anoxia). - 2.
+- 1. Develop a cover system that will prevent winter injury from desiccation, low temperature, anoxia and ice cover. - 2.
 Develop a system to monitor temperature and gas concentrations under this cover system. - 3.
+Determine relative hardiness of annual bluegrass plants in spring. - 4.
 Determine organic matter levels on greens and compare with gas concentrations and relative hardiness.